 Place your felted stem at the pumpkin base’s center-top and poke around the stem’s base until the two pieces are joined.

 Make several more pieces to create your own pumpkin patch or give away these pint-sized pumpkins to family and friends!
-If you are in the creative zone and want more DIY, visit our blog for dozens of free tutorials!
-If you prefer guided instruction and connecting with other crafters, check out our Virtual Party options!!
+If you are in the creative zone and want more projects, visit our blog for more fall craft tutorials!

 How long does this project take?